AC Troubleshooting Guide

 We’ve had some light-hearted fun in this article, mostly at the expense of HVAC professionals.
 But in all seriousness, we recommend hiring a professional to do almost all AC repairs.
 They are vastly qualified, and even though you may have to wait, they’ll get the job done safely and correctly.

-Working on your own AC is dangerous.
+Working on your own air conditioner is dangerous.
 Let a professional take that risk, so you can live to fight another day.